-Over time, the value of a house will fluctuate up and down.
+Over time, the worth of a house will fluctuate up and down.

-When your house appreciates you have more resources to borrow against, and you'll see a greater profit when you sell.
+When your house appreciates you have a more valuable asset to borrow against, and you'll make a higher profit when you sell.

-Choosing a real estate agent in Oklahoma City who knows the factors that influence local prices is the most important element.
+The most important factor is that you select an agent in Oklahoma City who knows the factors that influence local prices.

-The economy is thought to be the greatest factor impacting real estate appreciation.
+Many believe that the economy is the most important factor impacting real estate appreciation.

 It goes without saying that

-But the most important factors that decide your house's value are specific to the local Oklahoma City economy and housing market.
+But the most influential issues that decide your property's value are specific to the local Oklahoma City economy and housing market.

-History of appreciation - In the last 5-10 years, have property prices gone up or down?
-Does location or affordability affect how desirable the area is thought to be?
+History of appreciation - In the past 5 to 10 years, have property prices increased or decreased?
+Does location or affordability affect how desirable the community is considered?

-The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a fair blend of business in an area, or does it count on just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a nice mixture of jobs in an area, or does it rely upon just one industry?

 All these play a part.